CarterCobb/Spy-Email-Client/docs/README.md

 ### **[POST] /v1/login**

-Loggs into the API and stores a user session.
+Logs into the API and stores a user session.
 If its the first login for this user, it will create an 2048 AES Key pair unique to that user.

 The login information is for a Gmail account using an [App Password](https://support.google.com/mail/answer/185833?hl=en-GB)

 Notes:

-- This route does **NOT** verify the gamil account
+- This route does **NOT** verify the gmail account
 - This route stores the credentials in the user session for encryptoon keys later on.

 Example Request: